ashwinvis/phd-thesis/chapter_01_0_intro.md

-as close to the predicted values of $F_h$ and $\R$ as possible [@Brethouwer2007;@BrethouwerLindborg2009;@Maffioli2016;@maffioli_mixing_2016] of which some are depicted on @fig:stratified-regime along with estimates of the values attained by MILESTONE experiment.
+as close to the predicted values of $F_h$ and $\R$ as possible [@Brethouwer2007;@BrethouwerLindborg2009;@Maffioli2016;@maffioli_mixing_2016] of which some are depicted on @fig:stratified-regime along with estimates of the values attained by the MILESTONE experiment.

 ![In-situ measurements, experiments and numerical simulations classified by their regime according to stratified turbulence theory](./paper_06_milestone/1st/tmp/fig_R_vs_Fh_other_studies_with_milestone17.png){#fig:stratified-regime}

-Thus by validating stratified turbulence theory, one can be certain of the vertical length scales, direction of energy cascade, and parametrization of mixing which can greatly benefit modelling of ocean turbulence.
-This chapter is presented as follows: the first section briefly describes the experimental setup; the second section introduces the open-source software stack which was developed to perform the experiment and post-process the data; and lastly we highlight some of the results.
+Thus by testing the validity of the stratified turbulence theory, one can have a good picture of the vertical length scales, the direction of energy cascade, and of what parametrizations of mixing are appropriate, which can greatly benefit modelling of ocean turbulence.
+In the following sections, the experimental setup and the open-source software stack which was developed to perform the experiment and post-process the data are briefly described , whereafter we highlight some of the results.